zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### Authority Drift

-The fiction engine relies on some mechanism for distributing narrative authority—a referee who mediates between the fiction and the players, a shared authorship structure, an oracle in solo or low-referee play.
+The fiction engine relies on some mechanism for distributing narrative authority: a referee who mediates between the fiction and the players, a shared authorship structure, an oracle in solo or low-referee play.
 Any of these can drift.

 A referee ruling that should produce a fictional consequence instead generates procedural negotiation.
 An oracle output that should read as a fictional event instead reads as a task: "introduce a complication," "add tension," "describe something hidden."
 The players receive an administrative prompt rather than a fact about the world.
 They must do significant interpretive work before the fiction can advance.

 When this happens, the mechanism has become a bottleneck rather than a conduit.
-The signal is familiar—more time spent on the Windshield than the Road—but the cause is different.
+The signal is familiar: more time spent on the Windshield than the Road.
+But the cause is different.
 The rules may be functioning correctly.
 The authority mechanism is the thing generating overhead where it should be generating fiction.

 In solo play this is particularly easy to miss.
 An oracle that consistently produces prompts instead of events can feel like the game is working, because you are always generating answers.
-But if those answers require invention before they become fictional facts, the oracle has crossed into dead overhead—and the engine is stalling at precisely the point it was supposed to sustain the fiction.
+But if those answers require invention before they become fictional facts, the oracle has crossed into dead overhead, and the engine is stalling at precisely the point it was supposed to sustain the fiction.

 The fix is the same in each case: the authority mechanism must produce fictional events, not procedural tasks.
 "The guard is suspicious" is a fictional fact.
 "Generate suspicion" is overhead wearing the disguise of an answer.

 ### Paradigm Boundaries: When Overhead is the Point

 There are vast territories of play where the concept of "overhead" as a "tax" is fundamentally incorrect.
-In these paradigms, the "thick windshield" is not a bug—it is the intended experience.
+In these paradigms, the "thick windshield" is not a bug; it is the intended experience.

 #### 1. Heavy Historical Simulation
 If you are playing a game designed to accurately model the ballistics of 19th-century rifles or the logistics of a Roman legion, you *want* to look at the rules.
 The pleasure of the game comes from the rigor of the procedure.
 The math is not "getting in the way" of the world; the math *is* the world.
 In this context, the Fiction Engine lens is useless because it sees complexity as friction, whereas the players see it as fidelity.